DataFire/Integrations/integrations/generated/microsoft_cognitiveservices_entitysearch/README.md

   * addressRegion `string`: The state or province code where the street address is located.
 This could be the two-letter code.
 For example, WA, or the full name , Washington.
   * addressRegionAbbreviation `string`: Region Abbreviation.
 For example, WA.
   * addressSubregion `string`
-  * countryIso `string`: The two letter ISO code of this countr.
+  * countryIso `string`: The two letter ISO code of this country.
 For example, US.
   * neighborhood `string`: The neighborhood where the street address is located.
 For example, Westlake.
   * postOfficeBoxNumber `string`
   * postalCode `string`: The zip code or postal code where the street address is located.
 For example, 98052.